We Stand With You: Resources to Lean on for this Challenging Time

-Fred Rogers, a lifelong champion of young children, once said, "In times of stress, the best thing we can do for each other is to listen with our ears and our hearts and to be assured that our questions are just as important as our answers."
+Fred Rogers, a lifelong champion of young children, once said, “In times of stress, the best thing we can do for each other is to listen with our ears and our hearts and to be assured that our questions are just as important as our answers.”
 Right now, Teaching Strategies is listening with our ears and hearts to the voices of Black communities, educators, families, and children.
-We support an end to systemic racism in America that has contributed to the tragic outcomes we have witnessed in recent weeks.
-The death of George Floyd has reignited the fight for justice and amplified the cries for an end to structural and institutional racism in communities across the country.
+We support an end to racism in America that has contributed to the tragic outcomes we have witnessed in recent weeks.
+The death of George Floyd has reignited the fight for justice and amplified the cries for an end to racism in communities across the country.
 We are here to say we see you and we stand with you.

 As a company that has always been committed to empowering and inspiring educators as they teach and care for our youngest citizens, we are asking critical questions of ourselves and our leaders: How can we contribute to making the world a kinder, more inclusive place?
 How can our work make a difference?

 As we reflect internally, we acknowledge we cannot stay on the sidelines and wait for solutions to come about on their own.
 We must actively engage in searching for a solution by offering up our collective knowledge, skills, and experiences to help accelerate the work on social justice.

 Most immediately, we are committed to helping teachers navigate these difficult issues with our youngest learners and their families.
 Talking about the subjects of civil unrest, activism, and racism can be complex, but now more than ever, we must openly embrace and encourage these conversations.

 We encourage our community to lean on the resources below: